followmyutopia/devextreme-documentation/api-reference/50 Common/utils/ui/dialog/3 Methods/custom(options).md

 <!--/returnDescription-->

 <!--fullDescription-->
-This method only creates a dialog.
+The **custom(options)** method only creates a dialog.
 To display it, call the dialog instance's **show()** method.
 This method returns a Promise that is resolved with the dialog result.
 The result contains anything you return from the clicked button's [onClick](/Documentation/ApiReference/UI_Widgets/dxButton/Configuration/#onClick) function.
-In the following code, it is the clicked button's text:
+In the following code, it is the clicked button's text.
+If the message contains HTML tags, encode it as shown in the following example:

 ---
 #####jQuery

     <!--JavaScript-->
     $(function() {
+        var encodedMessage = DevExpress.utils.string.encodeHtml("<b>Dialog with custom buttons</b>");
         var myDialog = DevExpress.ui.dialog.custom({
             title: "Custom dialog",
-            messageHtml: "Dialog with custom buttons",
+            messageHtml: encodedMessage,
             buttons: [{
                 text: "button 1",
                 onClick: function(e) {